trpham/CodingPractice/Dynamic Programming/Minimum Path Sum.md

 - We often do not define MPS with size `[n + 1][m + 1]` in matrix related problems like this one, because we will get NullException while trying to retrive the values at index n and m.

-- Base cases: Top row and left column, each is one path, then sum them up
+- Base cases: Top row and left column, each is one path, so sum them up

 ```java